 As you notice, we added some lines at the end to generate the desired output.
-The resulting matrices and algebras are stored in answers; we can refer back to them by specifying answers@matrices or answers@algebras.
+As the resulting matrices and algebras are stored in answers; we can refer back to them by specifying answers@matrices or answers@algebras.
 We can also calculate any additional quantities or perform extra matrix operations on the results using the mxEval command.
-For example, if we want to see all the answers to the questions in matrixAlgebra.R, the results would look like this:
+For example, if we want to see a list of all the answers to the questions in matrixAlgebra.R, the results would look like this: